vuhs5335/bootcamp-cicd/README.md

 # Ports

 Map any port in your local machine to port container's default exposed port of 8080.
-(See VARIABLES)

 # URLs